 If payments relating to debt or equity issues are due under obligations arising prior to your business' designation, payments may be made into your frozen account without a licence where there is a relevant exemption.
 You need a Gibraltar competent authority licence to issue new equity or debt.
-The existing licensing grounds under asset freezes imposed by EU regulations, and licensing policy for asset freezes imposed by UK law, are unlikely to permit the issuing of new equity or debt except in the most exceptional circumstances.
+Licensing policy for asset freezes are unlikely to permit the issuing of new equity or debt except in the most exceptional circumstances.